autoshgame/Create-With-Code-Unit1/README.md

 A challenge based on Create with code live with Unity Learn

 Basic rewiew :
-This project contain two simple sences,  one is a car trying to move over obstacles, two is a flying plane.
+This repo contain two simple sences,  one is a car trying to move over obstacles, two is a flying plane.

 This is just a chalange and it has been completed -_-